 VICE PRESIDENT

-The Vice President is responsible for carrying out all of the duties of the President in the event that the President resigns, is removed or becomes permanently disables, is temporarily absent, or otherwise is unable to perform the duties of the Presidency, whether on a long-term or short-term basis.
+The Vice President is responsible for carrying out all of the duties of the President in the event that the President resigns, is removed or becomes permanently disabled, is temporarily absent, or otherwise is unable to perform the duties of the Presidency, whether on a long-term or short-term basis.

 The Vice President shall preside over the meetings of the MACC and the Board of Trustees when the President is not present.